 Q: What’s the difference between Cable Internet and DSL?

 A: DSL is a type of high-speed Internet service.
 Cable Internet connects through the same cable line as your regular television and home phone service.
-Most DSL connections use a different cable line than a standard telephone line.
+Most DSL connections use a cable line that is different from a standard telephone line.
 Both services usually have a modem connecting to the cable or DSL line.

 Q: What is a modem?